 What to think, if in fact M. Imberger was not dead, nor a fugitive, but that for secret reasons of his own, he had left his family and his home…?
 That he returned just to show himself in the environs of his household, in a district such as Passy, a charming little enclave where the greater part of the inhabitants are known at least by sight…and this one more than all others must be remarked?
 For his silhouette was peculiar enough, as were his forays as a collector.

-What’s more, he knew the habits of his domestics, and the chambermaid had seen him on the street at the hour when regularly, each day, she would go out walking to pick up the post and newspapers.
+What’s more, he knew the habits of his domestics, and the chambermaid had seen him on the street at the hour when regularly, each day, she would walk out to pick up the post and newspapers.

 The hypothesis of hallucination was the more believable, and everyone adopted it.
 But the next day, it fell by the wayside.
 M. Imberger appeared again.

-It was about six in the evening, at a shop of curiosities on the rue de Châteaudun, where he’d had the custom of making long stops.
-The ghost showed himself at the door, half-opening this, as though to enter.
-Then, as one who changes his mind, made a rapid about-face and disappeared into the crowd.
+This was about six in the evening, at a shop of curiosities on the rue de Châteaudun, where he was in the custom of making long stops.
+The ghost showed himself at the door, half-opening this as though to enter.
+Then as one who changes his mind, it made a rapid about-face and disappeared into the crowd.

-He said that he did not because he was alone, and could not think of abandoning his store, even for a few minutes.
-But M. Imberger had been his client for many years, he had seen him often, and for long visits.
+He said he did not because he was alone, and could not think of abandoning his store, even for a few minutes.
+But M. Imberger had been his client for many years, had been seen by him often, and for long visits.
 He was struck by the mien of the caller, haggard and strange, with a livid pallor and an air of suffering.
-But he affirmed that no hesitation was possible, as to the identity.
+But he affirmed that no hesitation was possible as to the identity.

 From that point, the apparitions of M. Imberger multiplied themselves, in places more diverse.
-In the space of four or five days, he was seen by many people whose good faith could not be suspected, and who, all of them, gave of him the same significations: a great, black cape, a rapid and darting look, a face white and frozen.
-The same information came in every case.
+In the space of four or five days, he was seen by many people whose good faith could not be suspected, and who, all of them, gave the same significations: a great black cape, a rapid darting look, a face white and frozen.
+The same information in every case.
 They met the disappeared invariably at the hour of dusk; and barely had they glimpsed him, when he took himself off, very quickly.